renovatebot/renovate/docs/usage/configuration-options.md

 With the above replacement scenario, the current dependency has a version of `8`, which also features several times within the digest section.

-When using the default `autoReplaceGlobalMatch` configuration, Renovate will attempt to replace all instances of `8` within the dependency string with the `replacementVersion` value of `11`.
+When using the default `autoReplaceGlobalMatch` configuration, Renovate will try to replace all instances of `8` within the dependency string with the `replacementVersion` value of `11`.
 This will replace more than is intended and will be caught during replacement validation steps, resulting in the replacement PR to not be created.

 When setting `autoReplaceGlobalMatch` configuration to `false`, Renovate will only replace the first occurrence of `8` and will successfully create a replacement PR.